Frequently Asked Questions

 - Are you an independent student (didn't have to use your parent's information on the FAFSA)?
 If you are independent, another option might be to take out an independent unsubsidized Stafford Loan.

 If you do not have unmet need, your other aid would be reduced.

 Moving from on-campus to off-campus housing does not affect your financial aid awards.
 If you move from on-campus to off-campus with parents, your financial aid award package may be adjusted.

-Contact the office of financial services if you have questions regarding your Missouri State bill, direct deposit of financial aid funds, student refunds, the deferred payment plan or payments and deferments on a Perkins Loan.
+Contact financial services if you have questions regarding your Missouri State bill, direct deposit of financial aid funds, student refunds, the deferred payment plan or payments and deferments on a Perkins Loan.

 Yes, Missouri State has a deferred payment plan.